antonybudianto/cra-universal/packages/@cra-express/router-prefetcher/README.md

 # @cra-express/router-prefetcher

-> Alpha stage, API may change, don't use on production yet!
 > Simple utility to map your routes and prefetch your data on server

+> :warning: **Alpha** stage.
+API may change, don't use on production yet!

+> You might want to wait for React Suspense, [demo](https://github.com/acdlite/suspense-ssr-demo/)

 ## Prerequisites